 Handle transfer failures

-First, if an immediate error occurs when calling the transfer API, a failure response will be returned.
+First, if an immediate error occurs when calling the transfer API (due to an invalid skill ID or a system failure of some sort), a failure response will be returned.
 You can catch and handle these errors by adding a custom rule to the interaction that checks for a “failure” result.
-For an example of this, see farther above in the Integration interactions section in this article.
+(For an example of this, see farther above in the Integration interactions section in this article.)

 Second, most often in Chat, but occasionally with Messaging, it can happen that the transfer API call is successful, but an attempt at transferring to a skill will fail after some time.
 When this happens, the platform sends the message __agent_escalation_failed__ to the bot.
 If you don’t have a dialog set up to catch this pattern, the bot will treat it like any other consumer message.
 In most cases, it will go to the Fallback dialog.